kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ```

-The above piece of code is used to test if a virtual machine is up and running before continuing with the script.
+The above piece of code is a function to test if a virtual machine is up and running before continuing with the script.
 I started out with start-sleeps but this allows much more flexibility (Thanks Kim for helping out here!)

 The script takes 3 parameters :